AMA Federal Council

 The Federal Council’s primary role is to:

-- Form the policy of the AMA;
+- form the policy of the AMA

-- Propose changes to existing policy; and
+- propose changes to existing policy; and

-- Elect representatives to roles and committees
+- elect representatives to roles and committees.

-Meet AMA's Federal Councillors
+Meet the AMA's Federal Councillors

 Dr Danielle McMullen is the Vice President of AMA and a GP in Townsville.
 She is the immediate past president of AMA NSW and has been involved with AMA at state and federal levels since 2011.
 She is a director of Drs4Drs, and a graduate of the Australian Institute of Company Directors.
 She was a member of the Commonwealth Strengthening Medicare Taskforce, and also provides expertise to the TGA Advisory Committee on Medicines Scheduling.
 Danielle has a strong interest in good governance processes and building member engagement with the AMA.

-AMA State and Territory organisations
+AMA state and territory organisations

-The AMA is a federation and doctors in local States and Territories play a key role in creating our policies.
+The AMA is a federation and doctors in local states and territories play a key role in creating our policies.

-State and Territory AMA's are dedicated to providing members with representation on a variety of medical issues, professional services and commercial benefits.
+State and territory AMA's are dedicated to providing members with representation on a variety of medical issues, professional services and commercial benefits.